 When the time came for me to leave New Zealand, I sold my vehicle for the exact same price I paid for it six months earlier.

 Basically, I got a free vehicle (minus the insurance and the cost of petrol) for six months.
 Pretty sweet deal right?

-So, as you gathered from what I said in the previous section you as the seller do not want to be in a rush to sell.
-If you wait until the minute to sell your campervan, you will certainly not get the best price for it.
+So, as you gathered from what I said in the previous section, you as the seller do not want to be in a rush to sell.
+If you wait until the last minute to sell your campervan, you will certainly not get the best price for it.

 I started actively trying to sell my ride about six weeks before leaving New Zealand.
 I’d say that is the minimum amount of time, especially if you have a rough and ready old backpacker campervan.

 On the other hand, if you have a badass self-contained van it is possible to unload it at a great price (even more than you paid for it) in just a couple of days.

 Campervans sell like there is no tomorrow in NZ.
 There are new backpackers arriving into the country every single day and odds are at least one of them wants to buy your campervan…

 I advise potential campervan sellers to also price their vehicles in good conscience.
 Don’t rip people off by charging them way more than you paid originally.
 Always always be honest about the state of your campervan when the time comes to sell.